AADavin/Zombi/README.md

 #### Mode G

-*Duplications.tsv*: Tsv including all the duplication taken place in each node of the whole tree

-*Losses.tsv*: Tsv including all the losses taken place in each node of the whole tree

-*LeavingTransfers.tsv*: Tsv including all the transfers leaving a given branch of the whole tree

-*ArrivingTransfers.tsv*: Tsv including all the transfers arriving to a given branch of the whole tree

 *Profiles.tsv*: Tsv including the number of copies present of each family for each node of the whole tree

-*RawGeneFamilies*: Folder including all the gene trees of evolving inside the species tree
+*RawGeneFamilies*: Folder including all the gene trees of evolving inside the species tree.
+Each gene family has an events.tsv associated with the detailed list of events taking place in that family

+*Transfers.tsv*: A complete list of the transfer events, with donor and recipients

 #### Mode S